NCG-Leiden/NCG-Leiden.github.io/index.md

 Another focus of the seminar is to understand certain foliations arising from dynamical systems.
 Lindsey and Treviño constructed translation surfaces from bi-infinite Bratteli diagrams using combinatorial methods.
 These were further studied by Putnam and Treviño with operator algebraic techniques in a recent print.
 Putnam and Treviño built explicit relations between the  groupoid C\*-algebras constructed from the Bratteli diagram, and the C\*-algebras constructed from suitable foliations on the translation surface.
 This also allows them to compute the K-theory of the aforementioned C\*-algebras.

-An announcement, including some preliminary topics of talks, can be found [here](https://ncg-leiden.github.io/foliation2023/foliation_announcement.pdf) (Last updated: Sep 17, 2023).

 ### Date and Location
 **Tuesday 15:15-17:00**.
 Most of the talks will be in **Gorlaeus building**.
 The rooms are a little bit hard to hard (see [Science Campus map](https://www.universiteitleiden.nl/binaries/content/assets/science/cm/campusplattegrond-faculty-of-science.pdf?_ga=2.210011805.922390172.1671443107-1639011062.1660081271)).
 Instead: you may join us from Snellius building at 15:05.